NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/07_troubleshooting.md

 export K8S_E2CC_DFM_PROCESS_PORT=8080
 ```

-### E2CC submits pipelines but cannot find the produced textures
+### Kit application submits pipelines but cannot find the produced textures

 This common deployment issue results in an error similar to the following: